Nadal Wins 14th French Open And Record-extending 22nd Grand Slam - UrduPoint

 Nadal Wins 14th French Open And Record-extending 22nd Grand Slam

-Paris, June 5 (UrduPoint / Pakistan Point News - 5th Jun, 2022 ) :Rafael Nadal won a 14th French Open and record-extending 22nd Grand Slam title on Sunday with a straight-sets rout of Casper Ruud to become the oldest male champion at Roland Garros.
+Paris, June 5 (UrduPoint / Pakistan Point News - 5th Jun, 2022 ) :Rafael Nadal won a 14th French Open and record-extending 22nd Grand Slam title on Sunday to become the oldest male champion at Roland Garros and then revealed he will undergo more treatment to cure a potentially career-ending foot injury.

 Nadal won the last 11 games of the final and is now two Slams ahead of old rivals Novak Djokovic and Roger Federer with Sunday's victory coming against all the odds.